santhoshmeda/iot-310/week1/lab1/lab1.md

 Using the `centralEdgeV1-Client.py` file provided, modify the `hostname` variable to include your own.
 We will use a topic channel of **iot-310b** with a subtopic of your hostname.

-## Setup a MQTT Listener for the RPi
+## Setup a MQTT Server for the RPi

 Have the RPi listen to other RPi messages (we've done this before, but good practice).

 Using the `centralEdgeV1-Server.py` file provided, modify the `hostname` variable to include your own.
 We will use a topic channel of **iot-310b** with a subtopic of your hostname.

+## HACKER EDITION: Error Handling for MQTT Listener

+Currently, `centralEdgeV1-Server.py` will work fine for strings that contain JSON objects (as it will pase those JSON objects and turn it into a Python dictionary), however if a non-JSON compliant payload is sent it fails and exits.
+Update the code to support handling of general text (i.e. disregard non-JSON payloads).